 - Teams create alignment around organizational goals

-A. Click the ‘Admin’ icon and select the teams tab
+A. Click the Settings gearwheel and select 'Teams'.

 NOTE: If you ever need to edit your teams, then you can click the pencil icon to access the members list.
 To switch the team leader, click the star next to the team member you would like to become the leader.

 Teams can be assigned as Members to a Plan Card Item.